 Transportation Safety

 Cuba’s transportation system, while charming in its vintage charm, can present some safety challenges.
 Public transportation, including buses and taxis, can be crowded and sometimes unreliable.
 It’s important to exercise caution when using these services.
-(See Also: Is It Safe To Visit Elderly Parents?
-During Covid)
+(See Also: Safe to Visit Nigeria?
+Is It Really Safe)

 Tips for Safe Transportation in Cuba